 This elimination and redistribution process repeats until a candidate receives enough votes to win.

 A "round" is the process of determining if there's a winner, and, if not, eliminating the lowest vote getters.
 In Round 1, all first-choice votes are added up.
-If no candidate wins in Round 1, then the lowest vote getter is eliminated.
-Anyone who voted for the eliminated candidate has their vote count for their next ranked choice in the following round.
+If no choice wins in Round 1, then the lowest vote getter is eliminated.
+Anyone who voted for the eliminated choice has their vote count for their next ranked choice in the following round.
 This continues for as many rounds as are needed to determine a winner.

 In these situations, RankedVote uses the phrase "strongest support" for accuracy.

 Even with ranked choice voting, tied outcomes can occur.
 When that happens, RankedVote does the best it can to reflect the strongest preference of the voters.

-If two (or more) candidates have the same number of votes at the end of a round, RankedVote looks at how all voters ranked each of those candidates.
-The candidate with the least support amongst all voters is eliminated.
+If two (or more) choices have the same number of votes at the end of a round, RankedVote looks at how all voters ranked each of those choices.
+The choice with the least support amongst all voters is eliminated.
 RankedVote's tiebreaker uses an algorithm similar to the Borda Count.

 And, in the rare event that the tiebreaker calculation has a tied result, RankedVote picks the tied choice that was entered earliest when the choices were originally created.
 At that point, there's no additional information to feed into the algorithm, and "picking the first one of the tied choices" leads to a consistent winner.

-At the end of a round, any votes for eliminated candidates are moved to their next ranked choices.
+At the end of a round, any votes for eliminated choices are moved to their next ranked choices.

 For example, say "Steve" is the candidate eliminated after Round 1.
 Any voters who chose Steve as their first-ranked choice would have their votes moved to their second-ranked choices for calculating Round 2.

-The above also applies to winners with excess votes in multi-winner elections.
+The above also applies to winners with excess votes in multi-winner contests.

 Votes to Win

-This is the number of votes necessary for a candidate to win a seat in an election.
+This is the number of votes necessary for a choice to win.
 How many votes that is depends on two factors: 1) the total number of voters and 2) the number of winners.